 Keep following the same path, it takes you up via a switchback route, until it seems to completely flatten out for a small section.
 Great time to catch your breath but not for long!

 About 9.30 am (an hour and a half into the hike), I reach the lake, it is covered in thick mountain mist so I keep walking.
 The path is now becoming a bit rockier in places so you need to watch your footing.
 And then there’s a small waterfall to cross (maybe this isn’t small when it’s been raining a lot!)

 Still going up!

 One of the great things about the hike is due to the path you can regularly see tiny dots in front and behind you.
 The weather did close in quite a bit so the people in front seemed to disappear quite quickly.
 But you never felt that far away from people.

-The hardest section to navigate was coming up and although I was feeling confident that I’d not gone the wrong way I decided it wouldn’t hurt to have a few people in front and behind me for this part.
+The hardest section to navigate was coming up.
+Although I was feeling confident that I’d not gone the wrong way so far I decided it wouldn’t hurt to have a few people in front and behind me for this part.